 While passive people will do almost anything to gain acceptance, aggressive people (who are always insecure and often wounded people) have a huge fear of rejection.
 Their actions come out of an "attack mode" because they are determined never to experience rejection again.

-Low self-esteem (clothed in nice) versus low self-esteem (clothed in fear of more hurt).
+low self-esteem (clothed in fear of more hurt)

 Passive people are usually nice people — too nice.
 They have low self-worth and try to gain ground by winning acceptance.
 Aggressive people also have low self-esteem, but usually they are bold, arrogant and pushy — all in an effort (because of old wounds) to avoid more hurt.